Google officially made its entry into the streaming of live TV, with the launch of YouTube TV, last year.

-Google officially launched its entry into the streaming of live TV, with YouTube TV.
-It lets you access live and recorded content from major networks typically found on cable.
-It is available alongside YouTube's existing content, and it works on practically every screen you can watch YouTube on, but it only costs $35 a month without a contract.
-Here's everything you need to know about it.
+The new service lets you access live and recorded content from all the major networks typically found on cable.
+It is available alongside YouTube's existing content, and it works on practically every screen - and without a contract, too.
+Here's what you need to know about it.

 - What is Android TV, how does it work, and which devices offer it?

 - Which is the best movie streaming box for under £150?

 - Android TV vs Samsung Tizen vs Firefox OS vs LG webOS

 What is YouTube TV?

 When people watch TV, they tune into live sports, breaking news, sitcoms, dramas, and a number of other different types of programmes.
 Although there is a tonne of content to choose from, there are limitations to how you can watch it.
 You simply can't watch TV when you want and on any screen without a contract.
 And you certainly don't always have access to fancy TV features such as DVR.